seanvander/MortgageCalculator/README.md

 - Added basic logging using log4net library.

-- Tested UI on Chrome, Mozilla and IE 8 browsers.
+- Tested UI on Chrome and Edge browsers.

 - Added further unit tests that came out of the browser testing.